brayker77/Day-Zero/docs/Canon.md

 🧰 Day Zero Design Goals

+Prioritize beating the game through active gameplay, not full-code automation

 Optimize earliest moments of a new node (first aug ASAP)

-Favor scripts that are modular, readable, and short
+Favor scripts that are readable and supportive, not dominant

 All core scripts are provisional — nothing is sacred